MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-list-of-all-available-table-definitions.md

 ---
-title: Workflow Sample - Retrieve a List of All Available Table Definitions
+title: Workflow sample - Retrieve a list of all available table definitions
-sidebar_label: Retrieve a List of All Available Table Definitions
+sidebar_label: Retrieve a list of all available table definitions
 description: You can use REST APIs to retrieve the definitions for a list of all available tables through the Modeling service.
 ---

 You can use REST APIs to retrieve the definitions for a list of all available tables through the Modeling service.

-## Retrieve a List of All Available Tables' Definitions
+## Retrieve a list of all available tables' definitions

 In this workflow sample, you want to get the definitions of all available tables in the project schema.
 Use the MicroStrategy Tutorial project.
 Its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.